data-dependent/osrs-guides/trap resetting.md

 While trap resetting in practice, we don't stick to just one of the above methods.
 We actually use all four of them!
 Put briefly, we prefer the methods in the reverse order of the sections.

 Whenever possible, we 4t trap reset.
 This means that if there's other traps that need resetting while we are resetting one trap, we immediately reset those too.
 To reset the first trap, we prefer to use 5t trap resetting.
-However, when the skilling timer is positive, celastrus bark cannot delay the skilling timer.
-This makes us have to first pick up the trap to allow our timer to become nonpositive, forcing us to use 6t trap resetting or 7t trap resetting.
-Put differently, we must use 6t trap resetting or 7t trap resetting over 5t trap resetting when there's fewer than three ticks in between finishing the last reset and starting the next.
+However, when there's fewer than three ticks in between finishing laying the last trap and starting to pick up the next trap, the delaying the skilling timer is not possible.
+This makes us have to first pick up the trap then later delay our skilling timer, forcing us to use 6t trap resetting or 7t trap resetting.
 Further, when adjacent to a trap, we use 6t trap resetting over 7t trap resetting.